-The traditional foods of Ireland are in important component of the day, and grand feasts are prepared to be shared with family and friends.
+The traditional foods of Ireland are in important component of the day.
+Grand feasts are prepared to be shared with family and friends.
 Traditional Irish stew, shepherds pie and corned beef and cabbage are popular favorites.
-Besides these hearty adult dishes, there are lots of just-for-fun foods which are perfect to make with the kids, and green is the color of the day, so get into the kitchen, put on some Celtic music, and get cooking!
+Besides these hearty adult dishes, there are lots of just-for-fun foods which are perfect to make with the kids.
+Green is the color of the day, so get into the kitchen, put on some Celtic music, and get cooking!

 Green Soda Bread

 Add a couple of drops of green food coloring to your favorite traditional soda bread recipe for a cute twist on an old favorite.
 Just before baking, let the kids decorate the top of the dough with raisins in the shape of a funny face, a shamrock or a leprechaun hat.
 Alternatively, they can use colored frosting to make Irish-themed designs after baking and cooling.
 Spinach juice is a great way to get that natural green for coloring.

 Kids can have fun arranging fruits onto a pretty Saint-Patrick’s Day themed platter.
 Use kiwis, honeydew, green grapes and green apples for a healthy and beautiful green fruit platter.